*Update* Tennis Manager 2023 is now out, see our full review here

 During the game, there are several things you can shout to your player, which either offer words of encouragement or criticism, some of which can even be used to congratulate them or show dissatisfaction with how they’ve been playing.

-You are also able to change tactics, mid-game, as well as changing how much intensity goes into returns, serves, and key points.
+You are also able to change tactics, mid-game, as well as change how much intensity goes into returns, serves, and key points.

 One of the things that I noticed about this game is that you really have to get to know your players and what they are capable of, as well as where they should be in their skills, abilities, and career, it’s then down to you to make sure that you hone their skills and make sure they become the best players they can be, for both the player and your club.

-Plan your training schedule, then watch your players in real-time, Tennis Manager 2021 really is an exciting game, as you watch your team grow and players move up the ranks, or by simply learning from your mistakes.
+Plan your training schedule, then watch your players in real-time, Tennis Manager 2021 really is an exciting game, as you watch your team grow and players move up the ranks or simply learn from your mistakes.

 The only issues I have come across in-game so far have been a couple of spelling mistakes, for example, I had an email that came from Andy Murrey, but this had been spelled Andy Marrey in the email, but correctly on his profile.